What are the Symptoms of Pregnancy at 1 Week Discharge?

 • Tenderness of Breasts: Your breasts may start feeling swollen, painful, or tender.
 Also, your areola may become slightly darker.

-• Nausea or Changes in Appetite: Morning sickness usually begins around weeks 4 to 6, but some women notice a mild sensitivity to odours or food smells even before this.
+• Nausea or Changes in Appetite: Morning sickness usually begins around weeks 4 to 6 and are uncommon at 1 week post‑conception.

 • Mood Swings: Changes in hormones can affect your mood, and you might find yourself more emotional or irritable than usual within the first few days of conception.

-• Basal Body Temperature (BBT): In the case of women observing ovulation through basal body temperature, a consistent increase in BBT for over two weeks following ovulation could be a sign of pregnancy.
+• Basal Body Temperature (BBT): In the case of women observing ovulation through basal body temperature, a sustained rise in basal body temperature may occur in pregnancy but is not a reliable or diagnostic indicator.

 When to Take a Pregnancy Test